nikolozi2001/ipkure/README.md

 - **Poppins** font by Google Fonts
 - **BPG Nino Mtavruli** Georgian font
+- **Noto Sans Georgian** for Georgian text support
 - **Tailwind CSS** for utility classes
 - **React** team for the amazing framework
-- **Vite** for the fast build tool
+- **Vite** for the fast build tool and hot module replacement

 ---

 ## 📞 Support

-For support, email mr.qachibaia44@gmail.com or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository or contact the development team.

 ---

-**Made with ❤️ for perfume lovers**
+**Made with ❤️ for perfume lovers in Georgia and beyond** 🇬🇪